Kyuu-Ji/htb-write-up/lecasadepapel/write-up-lecasadepapel.md

 file_get_contents:("/home/nairobi/ca.key")
 ```

-- User dali: We have permissio and can change .ssh/authorized_keys
+- User dali: We have permission to write and can change .ssh/authorized_keys
 - User nairobi: We get contents of ca.key
 - User berlin: Has user.txt